 Dr. Ashley Scarlett

-Assistant Professor, Liberal Studies
+Associate Professor, Liberal Studies

 Ashley Scarlett

-My research lies at the intersection of art and computational culture, with a particular focus on computational aesthetics.
 I am interested in how computational processes that unfold outside the phenomenal field of human experience are aestheticized, conceptualized, and made available for technical and cultural critique.
 This has regularly involved researching the histories, practices, and politics that comprise contemporary media art, a field defined by its critical preoccupation with emerging media technologies.
 Engaging with photographic technologies and practices, a longstanding research interest of mine, has provided a further outlet for this line of investigation.

 I would welcome an opportunity to support and mentor graduate students working at the intersection of art and technology.